p135246/setuplinks/README.md

    setuplinks [-b|d|f|h|i|r|s|v] CONTROLFILE
 ### DESCRIPTION:
-   Creates symbolink links TARGET<-LINKNAME as specified in the CONTROLFILE in two tab-separated columns.
-By default, runs 'ln' in the interactive mode and prints out progress.
+   Creates symbolink links TARGET<-LINKNAME as specified in the CONTROLFILE in two tab-separated columns relative to the user's HOME directory.
+   Runs 'ln' in the interactive mode and prints out progress by default.

    * **-b**       If LINKNAME exists, it is moved to LINKNAME.bck.
                   If LINKNAME.bck exists, it is moved to LINKNAME.bck~